lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 TOPCAT will return with a Plane Plot window, initially plotting the first 2 numerical columns from the table.
 In this case, these two columns are `coord_ra` and `coord_dec`;
-so this plot looks very similar to the sky plot we just generated:
+so this plot looks very similar to the sky plot you just generated:

 .. figure:: /_static/TOPCAT_CMD_tutorial_18.png
     :name: TOPCAT_CMD_tutorial_18.png